Plan Now for a Winning Winter Garden

 While spring and fall are notably the big planting seasons, winter has its overlooked merits.
 This, of course, applies to those living in a temperate climate where the ground doesn’t freeze.
 If you are one of the lucky ones living in warmer zones, then forget hibernating your garden tools and get ready for some wintertime gardening.

 One reason to sharpen your shears is that winter’s colder days means fewer pests prowling on your peas and fewer plant diseases bothering your bounty.
-With less intruders and setbacks, more vulnerable and tender plantings will have a higher success rate.
+With fewer intruders and setbacks, more vulnerable and tender plantings will have a higher success rate.

 More Natural Moisture